From Automated Penetration Testing to Continuous Security Validation

 • Automated Red Team Campaigns: This mimics the way an attacker would progress within the targeted environment after successfully breaching its attack surface to gain control over as many resources as possible.

-Internal penetration tests consist of running as comprehensive as a possible number of scenarios (such as those listed on MITRE ATT&CK) to test the security control configuration’s resilience to attack.
-These attack scenarios implement the tactics, techniques, and processes (TTPs) used by cyber-attackers and check the environment’s resilience and ability to detect, preempt or respond to these simulated attacks.
-Breach and Attack Simulation (BAS) is the tool of choice to automate internal penetration tests.
+Internal automated pen tests, also known as breach and attack simulations (BAS), consist of running a comprehensive set of attack scenarios, such as those listed on MITRE ATT&CK, to test the resilience of a business’s network infrastructure.
+These simulations utilize the tactics, techniques, and processes (TTPs) used by cyber-attackers to assess the environment’s ability to detect, preempt, or respond to these simulated attacks.
+BAS is a valuable tool for automating and streamlining internal pen tests.

 The results of these simulated internal and external attacks are then compared to the performance of detection and response tools to evaluate their efficacy.